5 Types of Fish That You Should Avoid

 Also, the two varieties of Vietnamese catfish that are sold in a lot of markets, Swai and Basa, are not technically considered catfish.
 Therefore, they may not be subjected to the same rule inspection as other imported catfish.

-Or try Asian carp, an invasive species with a flavor similar to catfish that is no competition for wild catfish and is putting the ecosystem of the Great Lakes in danger.
+Or try Asian carp, an invasive species with a flavor similar to catfish that’s no competition for wild catfish and isn’t putting the ecosystem of the Great Lakes in danger.

 Why is it bad?
-Beluga and sturgeon caviar captured in the wild are susceptible to overfishing according to the Food & Water Watch report, but the species are also being threatened by an increase in the construction of traps that contaminate the water they live in is a threat to the species.
+Beluga and sturgeon caviar captured in the wild are susceptible to overfishing according to the Food & Water Watch report.
+But the construction of traps that contaminate the water they live in is a threat to the species.

 Eat this instead: If you really love caviar, choose other fish eggs that are in the market or substitute it with cavianne, the substitute for sturgeon caviar.
 Eating this product can help solve the high demand problem for sturgeon caviar that currently exists.

-3. Atlantic Cod
+3. Atlantic cod

 Eat this instead: The good news is that if you like cod, Pacific cod populations are still strong.

-4. American Eel
+4. American eel

 Why is it bad?
 Also called yellow or silver eel, this fish, which usually ends up on sushi plates, made its way onto the list because it is highly contaminated with PCB and mercury.
-It also suffers from a certain amount of contamination and overexploitation.
+It also suffers from a certain amount of contamination and over-exploitation.

 Eat this instead: If you like the taste of eel, choose captured Atlantic eel or Pacific squid instead.

-5. Atlantic Flatfish
+5. Atlantic flatfish

 Why is it bad?
-This group of fish include flounder, sole, and halibut, which are captured off the Atlantic coast.
+This group of fish include flounder, sole, and halibut, which come from the Atlantic coast.
 They made it onto the list due to high pollution and overfishing that date back to the 1800s.